 These four songs aren’t exactly paragons of gay, since two treat bisexuality as a clandestine yet frivolous tangent, one was sung by a duo faking lesbianism for money, and in the fourth the singer is fantasizing about a woman while having sex with a man.
 (Some songs like Rihanna’s “Te Amo” or Miley’s “Bang me Box” were not released as singles and so didn’t make it to the radio but do reference same-sex attraction.)
 There’s also Little Big Town’s “Girlcrush,” which is totally NOT about a same-sex attraction at all, but is the closest country has come of late.
 How is it that with so many openly gay A-List pop singers, so few lesbian-themed songs have made it onto the radio?

 Radio stations are still skeptical of songs with LGBT themes even though songs like Macklemore and Ryan Lewis’ “Same Love” have shown there is an audience for diversity.
 The song was nominated for Song of the Year at the 2014 Grammys and reached #1 in Australia and New Zealand, and Billboard listed it as the fourth best song of 2013.

-So how do we get more queer songs about women on the radio?
-Get singers to sing queer songs and put those songs on the radio, obviously.
+So how do we get more songs about women on the radio?
+Get singers to sing lesbian songs and put those songs on the radio, obviously.
 In July 2015, the male duo A Great Big World released “Hold Each Other” as the lead single off its latest album.
 Half the song is about a heterosexual couple and half is about a gay couple, reflecting the fact that one member is straight and the other gay.
-This mirrored approach—which gives equal weight and legitimacy to the two relationships—may be the first of its kind for the genre and provides an example how of queer themes can be woven into songs.
+This mirrored approach—which gives equal weight and legitimacy to the two relationships—may be the first of its kind for the genre and provides an example how of lesbian and gay themes can be woven into songs.